 Clothespin Air Freshener

 Put around 5 drops of your essential oil of choice onto each clothespin.
-We used wild orange oil, for its fresh and energizing scent.
+We used sweet orange oil, for its fresh and energizing scent.

 Place your clothespins into a plastic sandwich bag, along with a handful of fresh herbs (or not, it’s optional!) and seal the bag.
 We chose to add a handful of fragrant mint leaves to the bag, which really well with the scent of the orange oil.
 The orange and mint combination smells fresh, clean, and invigorating!
 If you choose to skip the herbs, use the sandwich bag to store your clothespins until you’re ready to use them.

 To use your clothespin air fresheners, just clip one or two onto your car’s air vents.
 This is a perfect air freshener for someone who prefers something more subtle than traditional air fresheners, since the scent only really gets “activated” when you’re using the heat or A/C in your car.

 The scent will fade from your clothespins over time, but you can reuse them again and again by adding more oil and resealing them with new herbs.